 The problem is that if an abnormality is detected on a Pap test – even if it’s destined to go away on its own – your provider will be compelled to do further testing, such as a colposcopy and, in some cases, treat the abnormalities.
 This can cause significant harm (ranging from pain and anxiety to potentially compromised fertility) without producing any health benefits.

-By spacing out Pap screenings in women who are at low risk for cancer, we can reduce the rate of over-diagnosis and unnecessary treatment.
+By spacing out Pap screenings in individuals with a cervix who are at low risk for cancer, we can reduce the rate of over-diagnosis and unnecessary treatment.
 An extended interval between Paps gives the immune system more time to take care of HPV infections on its own.
 This strategy is safe because even if a cervical abnormality goes undetected for three years, it will still be easy to treat and will have been found in plenty of time.

-Women who are at a higher risk of developing cervical cancer should continue to undergo annual screening.
+Individuals who are at a higher risk of developing cervical cancer should continue to undergo annual screening.
 Talk to your health care provider if you think you are in this category.
-As a general rule it includes women with HIV or other immune system diseases, women who have been exposed to diethylstilbestrol (a synthetic estrogen banned in the 1970s), and women who have previously been treated for serious cervical problems.
+As a general rule it includes people with HIV or other immune system diseases, individuals who have been exposed to diethylstilbestrol (a synthetic estrogen banned in the 1970s), and those who have previously been treated for serious cervical problems.

 How do I stay healthy?